munificent/journal/_posts/2014-04-22-zero-to-95688-how-i-wrote-game-programming-patterns.md

 After we shipped, EA decided to never make that kind of mistake again and refocused on <del>suckling the withering teats of its aging cash cows</del> the shareholder-friendly profitability of beloved annual franchises.
 My entire team quit except me.
 I ended up bouncing around onto a bunch of different projects.

-I was so burned out chunks of char were falling off me, and I was really frustrated by how hard it was to ramp up every time I was airdropped into a new codebase.
-So much of the code I dealt with was an undocumented, disorganized hairball.
+I was so burned out chunks of char were falling off me, and I was really frustrated by how hard it was to ramp up every time I was airdropped into a new team and its disorganized, deeply coupled, inconsistent code.
+I'd find bits of real elegance sitting just a few source files away from some hairball that would have benefitted from the exact same structure.
+People just weren't talking to each other about their craft and weren't learning.

-What frustrated me most about the code at work was how much of it was clearly written in ignorance of basic software architecture ideas.
-You could see how they'd sort of reinvented some idea, but they still botched it half the time.

-Even crazier, these malignancies were often sitting just a few source files away from much cleaner implementations of the *exact same concept*.
-It's just that people weren't talking to each other about their craft and weren't learning.

 Game dev culture, at least at the studio I was at, is kind of weird.
 One quirk of it is that a lot of the programmers I worked with didn't give credence to ideas from the larger world of software.
 Things like *Design Patterns* were for Nancy-boy enterprise programmers, not *real* game coders.